 Of course, there are cheaper ways to improve your credit than getting a personal loan.
-If you don’t need money straight away, consider getting a credit building account with SelfLender.
+If you don’t need money straight away, consider getting a credit-building account with SelfLender.
 For a small fee, SelfLender will report monthly deposits in your account as loan payments to all three credit bureaus (Equifax, Experian, and TransUnion).
 Over time, if you don’t miss any deposits, this will improve your credit score.

-However, different personal loans come with different rates, fees and requirements, so check out what the best personal loans are to ensure that you choose the best option for you.
+However, different personal loans come with different rates, fees, and requirements, so check out what the best personal loans are to ensure that you choose the best option for you.

 Here are our top lenders for borrowers with bad credit:

-Andrew is the managing editor for SuperMoney and a certified personal finance counselor.
+Andrew is the Content Director for SuperMoney, a Certified Financial Planner®, and a Certified Personal Finance Counselor.
 He loves to geek out on financial data and translate it into actionable insights everyone can understand.
 His work is often cited by major publications and institutions, such as Forbes, U.S. News, Fox Business, SFGate, Realtor, Deloitte, and Business Insider.